When unemployment levels are moderate to high throughout the world, job seekers look for any means to support their quest to find employment.

 Cancel LinkedIn Premium on your iPhone.

-It is impossible to cancel your LinkedIn Premium account from an app on your phone unless you made your subscription purchase through iTunes.
+It is impossible to cancel your LinkedIn Premium account (see also ‘How To Unsubscribe From Linkedin Premium‘) from an app on your phone unless you made your subscription purchase through iTunes.

 - Activate the settings app and choose your name at the top of the phone screen.